Paimon2/BrowserInfoGrabber/README.md

 On Windows, run the script with Python.
 I have no idea if you need admin rights.

-You can then try it out on http://localhost/image.jpeg
+You can then try it out on http://localhost/image.jpeg*

+* Change port if running on a non-standard (80 or 443) port